Hypercubed/f-flat_node/docs/intro.md

 - no surprises (Principle of "least astonishment")
   - immutable data
   - decimal and complex numbers
-  - percent values
   - both double and single quotes
   - no order of operations (RPN)
-- state is serializable (In progress)
 - Use common work-flow in Forth-like languages:
   - Write some code to perform a task
   - Identify some fragment that might be generally useful